JnyJny/busylight/docs/devices/kuando.md

 The `timeout` field of the keep alive step is 8-bits wide and is the interval in seconds that the light will remain active (unless another keep alive packet is received).
-In practice, I send a keep alive configured for fifteen seconds and send the keepalive packet every 7 seconds.
+In practice, I send a keep alive configured for fifteen seconds and send a new keep alive packet every 7 seconds.

 #### Turning the Light Off